 - Deep breathing exercises to help with hyperventilation and to calm yourself down in anxious situations

-- Do about 30 minutes of regular exercise (e.g., walking, cycling, swimming, dancing) each day to relieve stress and anxiety
+- Do about 30 minutes of regular exercise (such as walking, cycling, swimming, or dancing) each day to relieve stress and anxiety

-- Get around 8 hours of good quality sleep every night to help keep your body and mind in a healthy balance
+- Get around eight hours of good quality sleep every night to help keep your body and mind in a healthy balance

 - Avoid artificial stimulants known to provoke panic attacks in some people, such as alcohol, caffeine and nicotine

 - Raise awareness and education about anxiety and panic attacks to help you recognise symptoms as they arise

 For a detailed overview, as well as a look at some of the evidence based approaches to treating panic disorder, you may find this fact sheet from Anxiety UK useful.

 Dennis Relojo-Howell is the founder of Psychreg.
 He writes for the American Psychological Association and has a weekly column for Free Malaysia Today.